The aim of brand purpose is to change the world for the better (most of the time).

 It’s more about the fundamental essence of the business and where it’s heading.

-2. Purpose is baked into the branding.
+2. Purpose is baked into the branding

-Established brands need to find their purpose
+Established brands need to find a higher purpose

-Bill Bernbach, founder of Doyle Dane Bernbach, states “a principal isn’t a principle until it’s cost you money”.
+Bill Bernbach, founder of Doyle Dane Bernbach, states, “A principal isn’t a principle until it’s cost you money.”

 Purpose drives engagement